starius/ScPrime/doc/api/index.html.md

 **convertpath** string
 The siapath of an existing siafile that should be converted to a skylink.
-A new skyfile will be created.
-Both the new skyfile and the existing siafile are required to be maintained on the network in order for the skylink to remain active.
+A new pubfile will be created.
+Both the new pubfile and the existing siafile are required to be maintained on the network in order for the skylink to remain active.
 This field is mutually exclusive with uploading streaming.

 **filename** | string
 The name of the file.
-This name will be encoded into the skyfile metadata, and will be a part of the skylink.
+This name will be encoded into the pubfile metadata, and will be a part of the skylink.
 If the name changes, the skylink will change as well.